 The objective of this contract is to develop an EMR-integrated software product that uses national clinical practice guidelines in decision support for clinicians to manage cancer symptoms.
 We will convene multidisciplinary panels of clinician experts

-to develop computable algorithms for cancer related fatigue and constipation; conduct formative usability testing with clinicians and patients using screen prototypes; and determine the software requirements to deliver decision support at the point
+to develop computable algorithms for cancer-related fatigue and constipation; conduct formative usability testing with clinicians and patients using screen prototypes; and determine the software requirements to deliver decision support at the point

 of care.
-Dr. Cooley and her collaborators at Dana-Farber and Partners Health Care are the research institution partners in this SBIR with medical informatics colleagues led by Dr. David Lobach of Klesis, LLC
+Dr. Cooley and her collaborators at Dana-Farber and Partners Health Care are the research institution partners in this SBIR with medical informatics colleagues led by Dr. David Lobach of Klesis, LLC, as the business partner.

 Principal Investigator: Meghan Underhill, PhD, APRN, AOCNS

 Though it is known that identifying pancreatic cancer at an earlier stage can lead to improved surgical treatment outcomes, no standard of care exists to guide clinicians with surveillance or prevention.
 The Dana-Farber Cancer Institute (DFCI) Gastrointestinal

 (GI) Cancer Genetics and Prevention Program is testing mechanisms to identify and screen individuals at high risk for pancreatic cancer.
 This is a cross-sectional survey study aimed at describing participant outcomes and the relationships between

 demographic and personal factors (age, gender, family history, cancer risk perception, cancer worry, PROMIS Social Support scale) and psychosocial outcome measure